jharwell/sierra/docs/src/getting_started.rst

 =================

 #.
 From the SIERRA repo root, install SIERRA locally by following
-   :ref:`ln-package`.
+   :ref:`ln-packages`.

 #.
 Install OS packages.
-The .deb package for ubuntu are shown; if you are on a
+The .deb packages for ubuntu are shown; if you are on a
    different Linux distribution or on OSX you will have to install the equivalent packages.